hotjuicew/hugo-JuiceBar/README.md

 Finally, just run `$ hugo new content/about.md` to create your 'About' page, and `$ hugo new content/post/title.md` to create your first blog post.

-## How to Use Article Encryption
+## How to Use Article Protection
-(Note: Highly insecure, use with caution)
+(Please note that password protection is intended to prevent unauthorized access only and may not be effective against skilled individuals or deliberate attacks.
+Use it accordingly.)
 Simply add to the meta information of the post
 ```
 protected: true